beenotung/web-clone/README.md

 - Clone a website from cli
 - Recursively discover same-site links
+- Auto scroll to activate images with js-based lazy loading
 - Review which links to download or skip
 - Rewrite absolute urls into relative urls